 Having been a teacher for 15 years and counting, it has prepared me to be exactly where I am meant to be now.
 I have had so many rewarding years in the classroom.
-I’ve practiced and honed my skills in Art, speaking in front of people, planning, and leadership.
-All skills which are vital to running your own business.
+I’ve practiced and honed my skills in Art, public speaking, planning, and leadership.

 But there was always this lingering dream of entrepreneurship that kept whispering in my ear, gentle reminders that it wasn’t done with me yet!